 When coming to live in Germany, you will probably need to go through the process in the following order (each step requires documentation from previous one), although there are some exceptions:

-Residence registration: In the first week after arrival, you have to register at the local residence registration office (Einwohnermeldeamt).
+If you plan to stay and live in Germany, you will have to register at the local residence registration office (Einwohnermeldeamt).

 Germany is a bureaucratic country and bureaucrats love documents.
 Be prepared to fill in many forms, take them to different offices, have them stamped numerous times and spend a lot of time waiting in line.
 Before leaving home, you may find it essential or useful to get:

-if going to study, a notification of university admission or confirmation of application
+- if you are going to study, a notification of university admission or confirmation of application;